OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 You can end the spell early by using an action to dismiss it.
 A _remove curse_, _greater restoration_, or _wish_ spell also ends it.

-**_At Higher Levels._** When you cast this spell using a spell slot of 7th or 8th level, the duration is 1 year.
+**_At Higher Levels_**.
+When you cast this spell using a spell slot of 7th or 8th level, the duration is 1 year.
 When you cast this spell using a spell slot of 9th level, the spell lasts until it is ended by one of the spells mentioned above.

 ##### Gentle Repose